 - Are there classical liberal economists in the public discourse?
 Are some outside academia?

 Authors should temper impulses to use the assignment unduly as an opportunity for in-group promotion or self-congratulation.

 We shall keep this listing current.
-If your country is not listed here you can get first dibs.
+If your country is not listed here, and has not been already covered, you can get first dibs.
 We welcome your contact!